oVirt/ovirt-site/source/feature/diskpermissions.html.md

     -   Attach - on disk and VM
     -   Activate - on VM
 *   Remove VM - we'll extend the command to support either deleting disks from the system (the current behaviour) or only detach the disks, permissions goes as follows:
-    -   If disks are marked for deletion, requires permissions on the removed Disks and on the VM.
+    -   If disks are marked for deletion - requires permissions on the removed Disks and on the VM.
-    -   If disks aren't marked for deletion, the disks are detached, therefore no permissions required for the Disk, only for removing VM.
+    -   If disks aren't marked for deletion - the disks are detached, therefore no permissions required for the Disk, only for removing VM.

 #### Roles